-Continuous laboratory analysis is performed at the Harrodsburg Water Treatment Plant and in the distribution system to ensure that all water treated at our facility exceeds state and federal water quality compliance standards.
-Water is tested for turbidity, alkalinity, hardness, fluoride, pH, chlorine disinfectant residual among a multitude of other periodic water quality parameters.
+Continuous laboratory analysis is performed at the Harrodsburg Water Treatment Plant and in the distribution system to ensure that all water treated at our facility meets or exceeds state and federal water quality compliance standards.
+Water is tested daily for turbidity, alkalinity, hardness, fluoride, pH, chlorine disinfectant residual among a multitude of other periodic water quality parameters.

 Annual Water Quality Report

 This report contains important information about your drinking water.
 Please go to the link below to view the report.
 To request a paper copy visit City Hall Water Department or call (859) 734-4971.

 2018 Annual Water Quality Report